mokshaproject/moksha/docs/main/tg2/docs/main/Wiki20/wiki20.rst

     @expose('wiki20.templates.index')

-This gives the file name to use, including the path information (the ``.html`` extension is implied).
+This gives TurboGears the template to use, including the path information (the ``.html`` extension is implied).
 We'll look at this file shortly.

-The ``flash()`` function is a simple way to show a message.

 Each controller method returns a dictionary, as you can see at the end of ``index``.
 TG takes the key:value pairs in this dictionary and turns them into local variables that can be used in the template.

 Displaying the Page
 ---------------------------